flmmartins/auth0-logs-to-datadog/README.md

 Full credits to https://github.com/BetaProjectWave/auth0-logs-to-datadog

-The only change I've made was to set server to datadoghq.eu.
+The only change I've made was to set server to be an option: US or EU server.

 ## Installation